-The output of op-amp B goes out to the ALR pin through a $1~k\Omega$ resistor providing a TTL-compatible signal to a microcontroller.
+The output of op-amp B goes out to the ALR pin through a 1 k Ω resistor providing a TTL-compatible signal to a microcontroller.
 This output also connects to a red LED on the gas sensor modules.
 The zero gas span adjustment is set via potentiometer R3.
 As mentioned above R3 allows you to change the span/range of the voltage divider formed by the gas sensor and R3 which is the bottom leg of the divider, electrically speaking.
 Adjusting R3 to lower values will make the gas sensor less sensitive but more stable.
 Avoid setting R3 below 200 ohms as at this point you will be close to shorting the output to ground.
 Setting R3 to higher values will make the gas sensor more responsive, but without a minimum load it will become unstable after a certain point.
 The trip level adjustment is set via potentiometer R4.
 This is just a simple voltage divider that lets you set the voltage from 0V to 5V.
-This voltage is compared to the voltage coming from the gas sensor/R3 divider.
-When the voltage from the gas sensor is higher than the voltage set by potentiometer R4 the red LED will light and the ALR output will be high (5 V).
+This voltage is compared to the voltage set by potentiometer R4 the red LED will light and the ALR output will be high (5 V).
 The section below describes how to configure these gas sensor modules to detect gas with minimal calibration.